sootlasten/pytorch-baselines/README.md

 # pytorch-baselines

-Running the implemented agents on pong gives the following results:
+Running the implemented agents on Pong gives the following results:

 ![](pong-results.png)